The 20 Best Fine Dining Restaurants In Budapest

 Spago's eclectic menu features everything from foie gras to homemade pastas, fancy steaks, and Hungarian classics (goulash soup, mangalica pork, somlói galuska).
 The core menu is complemented by Mr. Puck's famous creations, including the smoked-salmon pizza.
 Máté Horváth, one of Hungary's leading sommeliers, oversees the wine program, which comprises both Hungarian and international options.
 In the warmer months, be sure to ask for a table on the outdoor terrace.
 With mains ranging €25-35, Spago is a special-occasion restaurant.

-If you think the decades-old food trend of all things pickled and fermented and foraged has run its course, think again.
-Currently, one of the most popular restaurants among Hungarian diners is Salt, a downtown establishment which wouldn't be wrong to call the "Noma of Budapest" as it seems to have adopted much from the playbook of the famous Copenhagen restaurant which pioneered the genre.
-In 2021, Salt earned a star from Michelin.
+If you think the restaurant fashion of all things foraged, pickled, and fermented has run its course, think again.
+Currently, one of the most popular restaurants among Hungarian diners is Salt, a downtown establishment that so skillfully plays from the Noma playbook that it even earned a star from Michelin in 2021.

-Bright flavors are the throughline of Chef Szilárd Tóth's 15-course dinner tasting menu, which costs €120 per person (€190 with wine pairing).
-Some of the ingredients are remarkable, like the deeply flavorful and marbled aged mangalica ham and the koji-fermented barley crepe which serves as a vessel for a tender goat meat tartar.
-But as I ate my way through the beautifully composed bite-sized courses adorned with rare flowers and herbs sourced by the kitchen staff itself, I felt wishing for more rounded flavors and buttery richness.
+Bright flavors are the throughline of Chef Szilárd Tóth's 15-course dinner tasting menu, which costs €160 per person (€250 with wine pairing).
+Some of the ingredients are truly remarkable, such as the deeply flavorful aged mangalica ham and the koji-fermented barley crepe, which serves as a vessel for a tender goat meat tartar.
+But as I ate my way through the beautifully composed bite-sized courses adorned with rare flowers and herbs sourced by the kitchen staff, I felt wishing for more rounded flavors and buttery richness.
 And a bit more food.
-It's a tired cliche that fine dining meals leave one hungry, but after my meal at Salt I did toss a couple of slices of bread into my toaster at home.
+It's a tired cliche that fine dining meals leave one hungry, but I did toss a slice of bread in the toaster when I got home.

 Budapest’s latest Michelin-starred restaurant, Essência is the project of the Portuguese-Hungarian husband and wife duo, Tiago and Éva Sabarigo.
 Before venturing out on their own, Tiago was head chef at another decorated establishment, Costes Downtown, while Éva came from the hospitality industry.
-Essência is a casual fine dining restaurant: the high-ceilinged ground floor features exposed brick walls, plush mid-century modern furniture, and bare wooden tables.
+Essência is a casual fine dining restaurant: the high-ceilinged hall features exposed brick walls, plush mid-century modern furniture, and bare wooden tables.

-For dinner, there’s a Hungarian and a Portuguese tasting menu, as well as a fusion option with selections from each.
-It's called “May 17th,” their daughter’s birthdate, and I recommend you opt for this one.
-The highlight was the creamy foie gras, a traditional produce of Hungary, the grilled octopus with beluga lentils, and the tender mangalica, Hungary’s heritage pork served with a paprika sauce and a side of Portuguese bread salad.
-The tasting menu costs €160 per person with wine pairing.
+The five or seven-course tasting menu is called “May 17th,” their daughter’s birthdate, and features Hungarian and Portuguese dishes.
+The highlight is the creamy foie gras, a traditional produce of Hungary, the grilled octopus with beluga lentils, and the tender mangalica heritage pork served with a paprika sauce and a side of Portuguese bread salad.
+The seven-course tasting menu costs €130 per person (€210 with wine pairing).
 As with the food, the wines are sourced from Hungarian and Portuguese producers.

-Tiago Sabarigo is a highly skilled chef who puts out delicious and eye-pleasing dishes, but there's room for creativity when it comes to assembling the menu.
+Tiago Sabarigo is a skilled chef who puts out delicious and eye-pleasing dishes, but there's room for creativity when it comes to assembling the menu.
 For example, by replacing some of the cliched fine dining staples with more exciting ingredients from Hungary or Portugal.

 MÁK Bistro is a fine dining restaurant in Budapest finding inspiration in New Nordic cuisine.
 Accordingly, head chef János Mizsei, who trained in Denmark and Sweden, serves up bright-tasting and long-fermented flavors from seemingly everyday ingredients.
 The dishes are heavy on vegetables and fish, both of them prepared in light sauces.
 The interior shows obvious Scandinavian inspirations: the bare, exposed brick dining rooms have sleek wooden tables stripped of tableclothes.